 Please consult a travel doctor who is knowledgeable about current health issues and epidemics in Guatemala.
 You can also find the information on the Center for Disease Control and Prevention website, Global Health Canada or in Travelers' Health United Kingdom.

 Some of the required vaccines for traveling in Guatemala are hepatitis A, hepatitis B, typhoid, yellow fever, rabies, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.

 Why volunteer teaching English in Guatemala?

-Teaching English in Guatemala rewards you with incredible practical teaching experience, amazing destinations and sights and the rewarding feeling you get when you know you’re making the world a better place.
+The Teaching English volunteer in Guatemala rewards you with incredible practical teaching experience, amazing destinations and sights, and the rewarding feeling you get when you know you’re making the world a better place.

 Gain valuable work experience teaching overseas

 You will be getting practical experience teaching in a classroom, learning new skills and gaining confidence in front of your students.
-Teaching in an international school is a unique experience and looks great on your resume for your future career.
+Teaching in an international school is a unique experience and looks great on your resume.

 Share your love of the English language and work alongside fellow educators

 Help inspire young Guatemalans to join in your love for the English language when you volunteer in the teaching English program in Guatemala.
 You will also get to share your passion for education with fellow teachers.